Sunday, January 26, 2025

 • It makes the pool of insured people a lot smaller, since every plan is state-specific, and so the risks are state-specific, which means the pool of insured people becomes state-specific.
 The smaller a pool of insured people, the fewer people that risk is statistically spread across, and the more uncertainty about the risk.

 A lot of people advocate for "single payer" or "medicare for all".
 In fact, only a few other countries (the UK and the countries that were once their territories) do that.
 The other developed nations that people point to as having better health care and lower costs than the US (a) have populations that generally take care of themselves better, and (b) have a single, very stringent, regulation system for the whole country.
 Look at the Swiss, for example.
-I would point you to Kevin Williamson's discussion on his Wanderland newsletter.
+I would point you to Kevin Williamson's discussion in his Wanderland newsletter (link in the first paragraph.)

 Now, I had promised that I would talk about unfair and inappropriate denial of coverage, which clearly happens.
 I would venture that most of us have experienced it, or know someone who has.
 I have two amazing and related hacks for y'all.